hashicorp/terraform-provider-azurerm/website/docs/r/azurerm_sentinel_alert_rule_ml_behavior_analytics.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Sentinel Fusion Alert Rule.
-Changing this forces a new Sentinel Fusion Alert Rule to be created.
+* `name` - (Required) The name which should be used for this Sentinel ML Behavior Analytics Alert Rule.
+Changing this forces a new Sentinel ML Behavior Analytics Alert Rule to be created.

-* `log_analytics_workspace_id` - (Required) The ID of the Log Analytics Workspace this Sentinel Fusion Alert Rule belongs to.
-Changing this forces a new Sentinel Fusion Alert Rule to be created.
+* `log_analytics_workspace_id` - (Required) The ID of the Log Analytics Workspace this Sentinel ML Behavior Analytics Alert Rule belongs to.
+Changing this forces a new Sentinel ML Behavior Analytics Alert Rule to be created.

-* `alert_rule_template_guid` - (Required) The GUID of the alert rule template which is used for this Sentinel Fusion Alert Rule.
-Changing this forces a new Sentinel Fusion Alert Rule to be created.
+* `alert_rule_template_guid` - (Required) The GUID of the alert rule template which is used for this Sentinel ML Behavior Analytics Alert Rule.
+Changing this forces a new Sentinel ML Behavior Analytics Alert Rule to be created.

-* `enabled` - (Optional) Should this Sentinel Fusion Alert Rule be enabled?
+* `enabled` - (Optional) Should this Sentinel ML Behavior Analytics Alert Rule be enabled?
 Defaults to `true`.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Sentinel Fusion Alert Rule.
+* `id` - The ID of the Sentinel ML Behavior Analytics Alert Rule.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Sentinel Fusion Alert Rule.
+* `create` - (Defaults to 30 minutes) Used when creating the Sentinel ML Behavior Analytics Alert Rule.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Sentinel Fusion Alert Rule.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Sentinel ML Behavior Analytics Alert Rule.
-* `update` - (Defaults to 30 minutes) Used when updating the Sentinel Fusion Alert Rule.
+* `update` - (Defaults to 30 minutes) Used when updating the Sentinel ML Behavior Analytics Alert Rule.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Sentinel Fusion Alert Rule.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Sentinel ML Behavior Analytics Alert Rule.

 ## Import